 Fried Green Tomatoes– I was surprised by how much I liked this place.
-They give you freshly baked bread to start and it’s so fluffy and good.
-I ordered meatloaf and it was delicious.
-I would skip the lasagna.
+They give you freshly baked bread to start, and it’s so fluffy and good.
+I ordered the meatloaf, and it was delicious, and honestly, the main dish that I keep going back to every time I visit.
 Both of our entrees came with a salad and a homemade dressing that was also really good.
 It’s a great choice for dinner.

 There ya have it.
 Galena is so small yet exudes charm and has so much to offer.
 I’m planning a quick trip back for the fall foliage!
 If you’ve been to Galena, let me know what your favorite thing to do is in the comments below.

 Road tripping through the Midwest?
 HERE ARE SOME HELPFUL GUIDES